 You should inform your insurance company that the Cherry Hill Fire Department is classified as an ISO Class 1, which is the highest designation from the ISO in the Public Protection Classification Program.

 No. However, some other fire service organizations do conduct fund raising campaigns for their organizations.
 Please use your discretion in making donations and be careful with any phone solicitation.

-The Cherry Hill Fire Department does accept donations that are placed in our non-profit account (The Fire Prevention and Safety Alliance) which is used to purchase smoke detectors and batteries for senior citizens, non-budgeted Fire & EMS equipment as well as light meals and refreshments for Fire Department awards and recognition ceremonies.
+The Cherry Hill Fire Department does accept donations that are placed in our non-profit account (The Fire Prevention and Safety Alliance) which is used to purchase smoke detectors and batteries for senior citizens as well as non-budgeted Fire & EMS equipment .
 Your donation is tax deductible.
 Please contact the Office of the Fire Chief at (856) 795-9752 for more information.